mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 1. Provide more flexibility on the components, unstyled components (pure hooks?).
 1. Make the customization easier and implement custom themes with Material-UI.
 Maybe provide a theme builder.
 1. Irone the details out by providing a second theme, updates to match Material Design, providing more simple components and features (e.g. dropzone, carousel), providing a better DX (they are good ideas to apply from other UI libraries to Material-UI v5).
-1. Improve on the paid advanced version of the components (e.g. complex data grid, data range picker, tree view drag & drop, virtualization, etc).
+1. Improve upon the paid advanced versions of the components (e.g. complex data grid, date range picker, tree view drag & drop, virtualization, etc).

 **We will update [our ROADMAP](/discover-more/roadmap/) in the coming days**.
 We will run a similar survey next year to keep track of our progress.